DDM-Lab/janus/README.md

 ### JavaScript

-The latest (as of 24 March 2022) LTS version of node.js, version 16.14.2, along with npm version 8.5.8 and nodemon 2.0.15, is installed on Janus.
-This will be upgraded on an irregular basis, though upgrades will be announced on the `janus-users` mailing list.
-It will almost certainly be upgraded along with the biennial OS upgrade.
+The latest (as of 22 December 2022) LTS version of node.js, version 19.3.0, along with npm version 9.2.0 and nodemon 2.0.20, are installed on Janus.
+These will be upgraded on an irregular basis, though upgrades will be announced on the `janus-users` mailing list.
+They will almost certainly be upgraded along with the biennial OS upgrade.

 If for some reason you need a different version of node.js please discuss it on the `janus-users` mailing list.
 It appears that, if necessary, technologies exist so that multiple versions of node.js can peacefully cohabit one machine, though they seem awkward to install and configure.